walterhiggins/WMPJS/README.md

 ### Exploring Events
 There are over 150 possible events which we can listen for in Minecraft.
 Event-driven programming means we can write functions which will automatically be called by the game when an event occurs.
 Such functions are called *callback* functions because the programmer does not call them directly, the program does.
 It's a case of "Don't call me.
 I'll call you!".
 In order to have your callback function be executed when an event occurs, you must *register* the function.
 ScriptCraft makes registering your callback function easy by providing a registration function for each of the 150+ types of events.
 You can register your own callback function to listen for *ProjectileHit* events by issuing the following commands at the in-game prompt:

-    /js function ouch( evt ) { evt.entity.shooter.sendMessage('ouch!') }
+    /js function ouch( event ) { event.entity.shooter.sendMessage('ouch!') }
     /js events.projectileHit( ouch );

 Now every time you throw any projectile: a snowball, an egg or fire an arrow, you'll see 'Ouch!' appear on your screen.
-We'll dig deeper into how the above code works in a moment.
+We'll dig deeper into how the above code works later.

 You can see a list of all *events* functions in the Appendices at the back of the book.
 Each function of the *events* module corresponds to a type of Event in the game.
 There are so many types of events in Minecraft that they need to be grouped into Java packages: